Table of Contents

 - You would like to enroll for a short-term study program or a transitional research stay and do not need any German language skills for this, according to your confirmation of supervision (please upload your confirmation of supervision as proof in the application portal instead of the required language certificate).

-BACHELORS PROGRAM | C1 level of German proficiency or DSH II to pursue a program taught in German |
+Bachelors Program | C1 level of German proficiency or DSH II to pursue a program taught in German |

-MASTERS PROGRAM | Require a level of proficiency ranging from DSH I to DSH II. |
+Masters Program | Require a level of proficiency ranging from DSH I to DSH II. |

 PhD | There are no universal German language requirements for doctoral degree studies in Germany.
 Universities in Germany determine language requirements for doctoral programs based on their own admission regulations. |